albertogarza/blog/content/posts/angular-vs-react-part-1.md

 ## What to consider

-When picking the right solution to your project, there are several aspects that must consider.
-It is very common to read experts analyze speed, community, and cocumentation as important aspects to consider before adopting a solution out of the many competing options.
+When picking the right solution for your project, there are several aspects that must consider.
+It is very common to read experts analyze speed, community, and documentation as important aspects to consider before adopting a solution out of the many competing options.
 This is great advice, but in addition to that, I must add the following aspects that I consider are important to think about too:

 * Framework vs Library
 * Surroundings
 * Previous experience

 In this post, I will describe what I mean by "Framework vs Library".
-Look for the next few posts where I will explore "Surroundings" and "Previous experience".
+Look for the next few posts where I will explore ["Surroundings"](angular-vs-react-part-2.md) and "Previous experience".

 ## Framework vs Library